Skip to content

 clip ¤

-clip(min_=None, max_=None)
+clip(min_=None, max_=None) -> Self

 Alias for Tensor.clamp.

-Source code in tinygrad/mixin/math.py
+Source code in tinygrad/mixin/elementwise.py

-def clip(self, min_=None, max_=None):
+def clip(self, min_=None, max_=None) -> Self:

 """Alias for `Tensor.clamp`."""